hieu-hugh-nguyen/hieu-hugh-nguyen.github.io/index.md

 ## IV.
 MISCELLANEA:
-Outside of work, I enjoy dancing (breakdancing, tutting, and general hip hop), exercising, watching Youtube videos, and talking with friends. <br/>
+Outside of work, I enjoy dancing (breakdancing, tutting, and general hip hop), calisthenics, watching Youtube, and talking with friends. <br/>
 I also love manga, soccer (Come On Chelsea!), and the NBA.